 Former Director General, International Union for Conservation of Nature (IUCN); Edward P Bass Distinguished Visiting Environmental Scholar, Yale Institute for Biospheric Studies, Yale School of Forestry and Environmental Studies; Chair of Biodiversity International Italy

-She was born in Hungary, educated in the United States and in France, and having lived in several continents, considers herself a global citizen.
+Julia was born in Hungary, educated in the United States and in France, and having lived in several continents, considers herself a global citizen.